From Denver County to County Kerry: An American Adoptee Explores Her Irish Roots (Part I)

 When I began my research in 1987 at age twenty-one, my first step was to request from Denver Catholic Charities the nonidentifying information about my birth parents they had on record.
 The afternoon that letter arrived, I had the uncanny experience of sitting on the porch of my house, dizzy as the blood sank from my head into my belly, while I read about my very own self for the first time in my life.
 After more than two decades of suspecting I’d hatched from an egg on account of growing up looking like no one I knew, at last, I knew that I had indeed been born—and born of two actual humans, a mother and a father, rather than a couple of chickens.

 - The time and unusual place of my birth

-- The lengths of my Swedish-Catholic birth mother’s pregnancy, labor, and delivery
+- The lengths of my Swedish-Catholic birth mother’s pregnancy, labour, and delivery

-- Her age, height, and weight; hair, eyes, and complexion coloring; nationality; and educational background
+- Her age, height, and weight; hair, eyes, and complexion colouring; nationality; and educational background

-- My Irish-Catholic birth father’s age, height, and weight; hair, eyes, and complexion coloring; nationality; and educational background
+- My Irish-Catholic birth father’s age, height, and weight; hair, eyes, and complexion colouring; nationality; and educational background

 - Social and medical information for my birth mother and her immediate family